Importing transactions

 ---|---|

 contact_name | The contact’s name.
 If the combination of contact_name + email_address do not already exist in Quaderno, a new contact will be created.
-In other words, this field is used to find contact duplicates, along with email_address.
-When contact duplicates are found, any filled field that now comes empty on the CSV, will be removed from the contact. |
+When contact duplicates are found, any field with contact data that now comes empty on the CSV, will be removed from that contact. |

 email_address | The contact’s email address. |